 A comprehensive whole school approach to life education has been adopted.
 Study values, virtues and desirable behaviours inside and outside classrooms were infused in the curriculum.
 Students have shown improvement in self-discipline, responsibility and respect.
 Bilingual maxims were chosen in accordance with the major concerns and were posted in classrooms for promoting value-based behaviours.
 The life education curriculum for S1, S2 and S3 was developed.
-The S1 curriculum was implemented successfully in a hybrid mode.
-Students' positive feedbacks and Form teachers' opinions provided a sound reason to carry on.
+The S1 and S2 curriculum was implemented successfully in a hybrid mode.
+Students and teachers welcome the implementation of this school-based curriculum.
+They found some of the activities interesting.
 The curriculum was designed by Life Education Team (Guidance & Counselling Section, Career & Life Planning Section and Moral & Civic Education Section).
 Collaboration between various function groups is the key for success.
 The curriculum infused correct values through experiential learning.
-The successful implementation of the school-based life education curriculum in S1 and the completion of the Junior curriculum have paved the way for further enrichment of the Senior curriculum.
+The successful implementation of the school-based life education curriculum in S1 and S2 and the completion of the Junior curriculum have paved the way for further enrichment of the Senior curriculum.
+Form coordination team organizes different activities and competitions to encourage positive behaviors, virtues and foster class spirit.